christianreyes-wq/Armis_DoW-IC/NATO/General Territory Information/README.md

 2. **Sovereign Cloud:**
    While attending several NATO related conferences within Europe in 2026 a common theme has emerged, Sovereign Cloud.
 There is a desire across Europe and NATO nations to become independent as much as       possible from US and foreign influence/technology.
 While a lot of high level NATO personnel know this is not possible entirely, it none the less is a major talking point with current action from          companies in Germany, France and Italy to make it a reality.
 As an SE the best way to handle this conversation is to inform the prospect that Armis can lift and shift from AWS to a cloud of their         choosing such as STACKIT (Germany).
 This is critical as the sovereign cloud conversation is becoming common place.

+3. **STANAG:**
+   NATO Standardization Agreements (STANAG) is important to understand.
+A STANAG establishes common operational, logistical, technical procedures for interoperability among NATO nations.
+A STANAG for our purposes is similar to NIST standards and comes up in conversations.
+As Armis we need to map our products to NATO Cybersecurity STANAG's as this is common point of topic just like NIST compliance is when talking to traditional US DoW prospects.